Stacked with Daniel Negreanu

-Stacked with Daniel Negreanu, known as simply Stacked, is a poker video game by American studio 5000 ft, released in 2006, featuring the titular professional championship player, Daniel Negreanu.
+Stacked with Daniel Negreanu, also known as simply Stacked, is a poker video game released in 2006 for Windows, Xbox, PlayStation 2 and PlayStation Portable featuring the titular professional championship player Daniel Negreanu.
 Other pros also make an appearance, including Evelyn Ng (Negreanu's then girlfriend), Juan Carlos Mortensen, and Erick Lindgren.
 The game's style of poker is Texas hold'em.

 The PC's online mode was hosted by MTV.
 The initial release for Xbox contained a serious bug that caused player data to be reset and online leaderboards not function correctly when playing on Xbox Live; a patch was available to fix these problems.

 Reception

 The game received mixed reviews on all platforms according to the review aggregation website Metacritic.
 Despite the mediocre score, it was frequently noted as being one of the best poker video games released to date, with special recognition towards the game's AI.